Questions about Truck Accidents? We have Answers!

 Q: What is a “commercial truck”?

-A: A commercial truck is a vehicle used in the course of business and/or for the transport of commercial goods.
-Examples are 18-wheelers, tractor trailers, tanker trucks, dump trucks, delivery vehicles, semi trucks and other large freight trucks.
+A: A commercial truck is a vehicle used in business and/or for the transport of commercial goods.
+Examples are 18-wheelers, tractor-trailers, tanker trucks, dump trucks, delivery vehicles, semi trucks and other large freight trucks.

 Q: How are traffic accidents involving trucks different from accidents involving passenger cars?

 A: Accidents involving trucks are typically more catastrophic than accidents involving cars due to the sheer size of a truck.
 A typical fully-loaded large commercial truck can weigh 80,000 pounds or more, while an average passenger automobile weighs approximately 3,000 pounds.
 Due to this size disparity, and the basic laws of physics, any collision between a commercial truck and another vehicle is likely to result in serious, even fatal, injuries.